Why do you need evidence?

 Collect as much evidence as early as possible

 At Reasonable Access, our advice is to collect as much evidence as possible.
 If you experience a type of access barrier on a regular basis, plan how you can quickly and easily gather evidence about it as part of your everyday life.
-Sometimes it is not possible to collect evidence at the time of the incident, but if you can collect and record evidence (perhaps with someone to support you) as soon as possible after the incident the evidence can still be very useful.

 Types of evidence